About Wildbanks Conservation

 Mick Smith BSc (Hons) - Director, Principal Ecologist

 His practical experience and project management skills, plus his adaptability and innovation, coupled with his amazing colleagues have enabled Wildbanks Conservation to grow into a sector leading Company.
-Mick holds NPTC certificates in chainsaw operation (CS30, CS31 & CS36 and CS32), Pesticide application (PA1, PA6, PAW), brushcutter and woodchipper as well as Streetworks, First Aid At Work (3days) to name only a few.
-Recently he has passed his NPORS Excavator below and above 10t.
+Mick holds NPTC certificates in chainsaw operation (CS30, CS31 & CS36 and CS32), tree climbing, pesticide application (PA1, PA6, PAW), brushcutter and woodchipper as well as Streetworks, First Aid At Work (4days) and Asbestos Awareness (Cat A) to name a few.
+He is also skilled at Excavator driving having NPORS qualifications of using below and above 10t diggers.

 He can also make a great loaf of bread and pizzas, enjoys carpentry and wishes he had the time to learn to paint.